-How to Drive on East African Roads
+How to drive on the roads of East Africa

 East Africa’s roads are generally in good condition especially in the main cities and these can be traveled on comfortably depending on which region you are stationed in the country.